mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 ### Design frameworks using stages & PBL

+MAKE A LINK TO PBL BEFORE THE LIMITATIONS - ALSO THERE PROBABLY IS RESEARCH ON THIS - SO BE CAREFUL.

+INTRODUCTION SENTENCE.

 Many design frameworks exist in diverse areas of production with varied degrees of adoption.
 One stream in CS stems from engineering and design thinking [@resnick_all_2007; @winarno_steps_2020-1].

 Resnick [-@resnick_scratched_2012] describes the foundations of the design-based approaches in education as; engaging in design activities, exploring personally meaningful topics, collaborating with others, and deepening understanding through reflection.
 The key reason to adopt these principles is to increase engagement via sustained participation in computing projects for a broad range of learners.
 To illustrate this design-based approach Resnick advocates a _creative cycle model_ [@resnick_lifelong_2017].
 The five circular stages are; Imagine, Create, Play, Share, Reflect and returning to Imagine once more.
 This model is a more adapted from many similar expressions of iterative design stages in the domain design thinking to focus on more individual ideas of creativity.
 See figure 2.x for one example from the Stanford dschool  [@dam_5_2024].